Handling sign language transcription system with the computer-friendly numerical multilabels: Data reduction influence analysis

 \section{Data reduction influence analysis}

-As a final analysis, we performed backward decoding from the assigned numeric multilabels to the proper glosses.
+As a final analysis, we performed backward decoding from the assigned numeric multilabels to the correct glosses.
 In this study, we evaluated the impact of information reduction caused by the proposed HamNoSys label encoding methodology.

-We assumed that the decoding process was successful if the parser assigned one HamNoSys label to reach the tested gloss.
+It was assumed that the decoding process was successful if the parser assigned one HamNoSys label to reach the tested gloss.
 If it assigned more than one label, the verification was considered unsuccessful.
-The results were verified separately for each database due to their diversity and significant differences in the amount of data.
+Due to database diversity and significant data differences, the results were verified on each of them separately.
 The lowest decoding efficiency $\mathrm{\mathbf{\eta_d}}$ was observed for Basic Lexicon, which is a set that consists of four SLs.
 For this database, the number of glosses assigned to a single HamNoSys label (and thus misidentified) reached the highest value of 12.
+It is the same as in the context of spoken language, where there are similar words, there may be similar gestures that describe different glosses, especially in multilingual databases such as BL.
+Moreover, the primary purpose of creating BL was to identify common signs between the four sign languages.

 Table~\ref{tab.resultse} summarizes the influence of data reduction on each dataset.
 The \textit{\# unique glosses} column indicates the total number of distinctive glosses processed by the parser and assigned to HamNoSys labels.
-The \textit{\# singly labelled} and \textit{\# repeated} columns show the number of correctly and incorrectly decoded glosses.
-Finally, the calculated high decoding efficiency $\mathrm{\mathbf{\eta_d}}$ proves that the parser is able of correctly recognizing an individual gloss from different SLs.
-The data reduction has no significant negative impact on this process.
+The \textit{\# singly labeled} and \textit{\# repeated} columns show the number of singly and multiply decoded glosses, respectively.
+Finally, the calculated high decoding efficiency $\mathrm{\mathbf{\eta_d}} > 83\%$ proves that the parser can correctly recognize an individual gloss from different SLs.
+It is worth noting that some level of similarity (when the signatures of different glosses are similar) is inevitable due to the homonymy of language.
+We conclude that data reduction has no significant negative impact on possible invert decoding from numerical multilabels into glosses.